capozzamatteo/Learning-CS-CS50/README.md

 # Learning-CS-CS50

-This repo contains all my solutions to the problems from the CS50 course I'm currently following.
+This repo contains all my solutions to the problems from the CS50 course I am currently following.

 Organized by weekly folders :
 - Week 1 : C